Acalypha gracilens: Habitat

-In the south-eastern U.S. coastal plain it is a common plant found on frequently burned sandhills (Entisols), and in pine flatwoods (Spodosols) and upland pine communities (Ultisols), as well as floodplain forest (Alphasols).
+In the south-eastern U.S. coastal plain it is a common plant found on frequently burned sandhills (Entisols), and in pine flatwoods (Spodosols) and upland pine communities (Ultisols), as well as floodplain forest (Alphisols).
 It thrives in frequently burned pine communities.
 It occurs in both native communities and areas with very disturbed soil.
 It occurs in a fairly wide range of well-drained soils, from deep sand to loams.
 Its light tolerance is fairly broad, from full light to shaded areas on the margins of clearings.
 In addition to the coastal plain it is common throughout the Piedmont region and infrequent in the mountains.

+Acalypha gracilens has been found to be an increaser in its short-term response to single mechanical soil disturbances as well as in its long-term response following cessation of repeated soil disturbance.
+Its tolerance for light and shade is broad as it grows in open fully lit spaces to shaded field edges.
+Additionally, it serves as indicator species for the Clayhill Longleaf Woodlands community type as described in Carr et al. (2010).

 Associated species include Liatris gracilis, L. tenuifolia, Polygonella gracilis, Didodia teres, Chrysopis lanuginosa, Rubus cuneifolis, Hypericum gentianoides, Trichostema dichotomum, Eupatorium compositifolium, and others.

 Phenology

 Flowers spring to fall through most of its range.
 Flowers all year in southern Florida.

 Seed dispersal

 This species is believed to disperse by explosion mechanisms or by ants.